 At CEL, we’re helping clients address these hard questions with research-based, field-tested programs and services.
 They’re designed with one goal in mind: To close the achievement gap.

-CEL is a service arm of the University of Washington College of Education, a “top ten” school of education.
+CEL is a service arm of the University of Washington College of Education, a “top ten” public school of education.
 Our expert faculty, staff, and consultants work at every level of a district, from coaching in the classroom to supporting deep instructional leadership in the central office.

 We bring with us a wealth of experience, gleaned from our work in state education offices, school and district administrator offices, and K-12 and college classrooms.